edge-cloud/www.edge-cloud.net/_posts/2013-12-20-handling-vmware-vsphere-5-5-active-directory-integration-error.md

   </p>
 </div>

-Instead of displaying the users from Active Directory as expected, vCSA shows the error message &#8220;Error: Idm client exception: Failed to establish server connection&#8221;.
+Instead of displaying the users from Active Directory as expected, vCSA shows the error message "Error: Idm client exception: Failed to establish server connection".
 Thus it appears as if the default Active Directory integration in vCSA is broken (See Figure 8).